Gkicks/chuckles-comedy-club/README.md

 ![screenshot url index](assets/readme-images/url-index.png)

 * The validator showed a warning that my code lacked headings.
-I solved this by changing a <p> section to an <h2>
+I solved this by changing a p section to an h2

 ![screenshot p to h2](assets/readme-images/p-h2-index.png)

-* There were other minor issue found, such as there being an extra </li> in my code, or a space in an id, that were resolved striaght away
+* There were other minor issues found, such as there being an extra /li in my code, or a space in an id, that were resolved straight away

 The website now passes all WC3 validation for each page: